 - Create & Manage: Allows members to create, update and delete reports

-These permissions determine how members can work with workflows, campaigns, and experiments:
+These permissions determine how members can work with journeys, campaigns, and experiments:

-- View: Allows members to access view workflows, campaigns and experiments
+- View: Allows members to access view journeys, campaigns and experiments

 - Draft: Allows members to draft or clone campaigns (but not schedule them)

-- Activate & Manage: Allows members to activate workflows, campaigns and experiments
+- Activate & Manage: Allows members to activate journeys, campaigns and experiments

 User Profiles & Data